 If you do add entries, be sure to adjust your mapping as well:

 Your salaries and wages from your accounting solution will be mapped to LivePlan, but you'll need to add Personnel entries to your forecast.
 This video has more details:

-Note: If you haven't selected Payroll Expenses as the detail type for your payroll expenses in QuickBooks Online, then your payroll will be imported to the Expenses tab of LivePlan as an expense line item.
-It’s best in that case to delete the personnel line items from the Expenses tab, and re-enter them in the Personnel tab.
+Note: If you haven't selected Payroll Expenses as the detail type for your payroll expenses in QuickBooks, then your payroll will be imported to the Expenses page of your LivePlan Forecast as an expense line item.
+It’s best in that case to delete the personnel line items from the Expenses page, and re-enter them in the Personnel page.
 Then, you can adjust the mapping between QuickBooks and LivePlan.

 These articles cover personnel entries in more detail: